NativePHP/nativephp.com/resources/views/docs/1/getting-started/introduction.md

 Building a React front-end?
 No problem.
 Vue?
 Sure.
 Livewire or Inertia?
 Doesn't matter!
 Plain old HTML and CSS?
 You got it.
 Tailwind?
 Bootstrap?
 Material UI?
 Whatever you want.

 NativePHP is not some new custom fork of PHP.
-This is the good old PHP you know and love.
+This is the good new PHP you know and love.

 ## What's in the box?